akhdan2805/credit-risk-prediction-local-deployment/README.md

 The objective of this project is to develop a machine learning solution for credit risk classification.
 The project focuses on transforming raw financial data into a reliable machine learning pipeline through data exploration, preprocessing, feature engineering, and model experimentation.

 Multiple machine learning algorithms and configurations were evaluated to identify a suitable model based on **Macro F1-Score**.
-The selected model was then integrated into a reproducible local training pipeline with **MLflow** for experiment tracking and prepared for web-based inference using **Streamlit**.
+The selected model was then integrated into a reproducible local training pipeline and prepared for web-based inference using **Streamlit**.

 ## Table of Content
 - [Dataset Used](#dataset-used)